GoMatrixHosting/create-awx-system/docs/Installation_Minimal_AWX.md

 How to install this AWX setup without a front-end wordpress site, digitalocean service, grafana monitor, or backup server.

 # Create a server

-Create a Debian 10/11 server with at least 4GB or RAM and setup SSH access to root user.
+Create a Debian 11 server with at least 8GB or RAM and setup SSH access to root user.
 ```
 $ ssh root@panel.example.org
 $ exit
 ```

 # Setup DNS entry for it:

 Map an A/AAAA record for panel.example.org to the servers IP.

+Map a CNAME record for rancher.example.org to panel.example.org.

 # Installation